 Kowalske will install the floor heat system under your primary floor.
 When the heating element under the floor starts to warm, it radiates heat up through the floor.
 The thermal energy comes in contact with other objects in your home, warming and radiating heat outwards.
-This allows for an extensive, efficient heat generation method, that is low on energy costs and good for the environment.
+This allows for an extensive, efficient heat generation method, that is a cost effective way to heat a room.

 Install electric floor heating in rooms where the flooring material is likely to be cold.
 It’s perfect in a bathroom, mudroom or a kitchen.
 Install electric flooring on a per room basis so that each room in your home has a thermostat.
 You won’t need to replace your entire heating system if you only have one place difficult to keep warm, or you’d like extra warmth for your feet.
 Choose to heat just one room.